Wonderful! You are not alone.

 Home Manager allows you to manage your home.
 You can manage multiple ‘Homes’ also if you have more than one.
 In the Apple Homekit hierarchy, ‘Homes’ are made up of ‘Rooms.’

 Both Homes and Rooms in each house are given unique names for identification.
 ‘Rooms’ can also be grouped into zones like “upstairs” and “downstairs” so you can specify actions for zones easily.

 Read More: Best 3D Pens – Squeeze to Draw

 Developers can easily work with Apple HomeKit.
-They can do this by developing a HomeKit Accessory Simulator with the help of the Xcode 6 or above.
+They can do this by developing a HomeKit device simulator with the help of the Xcode 6 or above.

 HomeKit helps to make your home automated by tackling the complex problems of automation and making the solution simple enough to fit into your Apple iOS device.
 HomeKit is still quite new so glitches and kinks are expected but HomeKit is a breakthrough framework for home automation.

-The main question that most people will have is: Ss the HomeKit automation worth it?
+The main question that most people will have is if the HomeKit automation worth it?
 Is it a good investment?
 Will it pay off in the future or will it be rendered obsolete?

 So, here’s the deal: Apple HomeKit is far from perfect.
 Its accessories started being launched in 2015 and the framework has a long way to go.
 There are still a few problems in the framework that need to be fixed, for example, sometimes Siri doesn’t work properly.